Samia1925/Sip-The-Cup/README.md

 # Sip-The-Cup
-A Cafe Shop site using HTML &amp; CSS
+A Cafe Shop site using HTML , CSS &amp; JavaScript